Aanya-chugh/Signal-desk/README.md

 ## Licensing note (you're commercial)
 Google News RSS is fine for building but a grey area for commercial production.
-Before going live, swap the fetcher's primary source for a commercial-permitted provider (e.g. Mediastack allows commercial use; GDELT is open data).
-The fetch functions return the same shape, so it's a one-function change.
+Before going live, swap the fetcher's primary source for a commercial-permitted provider (e.g. Mediastack allows commercial use; GDELT is open data).The fetch functions return the same shape, so it's a one-function change.

 ## See the live site on your own machine (no cloud needed)